PuchongOffice/TestAuth/README.md

 # Step 6

-Visit the URL that it gives you, like "safe://yourWebsite.yourID" and view the TestAuth page.
+With the Encrypted Browser, visit the URL that it gives you, like "safe://yourWebsite.yourID" to view the TestAuth page.

 # Step 7 -- Final!!